camalolo/gemini-cli/readme.md

-# Gemini CLI
+# Gemini CLI-RS

 ## Description

-Gemini CLI is a Rust application that acts as a proactive assistant within a sandboxed multi-platform terminal environment.
+Gemini CLI-RS is a Rust application that acts as a proactive assistant within a sandboxed multi-platform terminal environment.
 It leverages the Gemini 2.5 Flash API to assist with coding tasks, file operations, online searches, email sending, and shell commands.
 The application takes initiative to provide solutions, execute commands, and analyze results without explicit user confirmation, unless the action is ambiguous or potentially destructive.

 ## Functionality